yoonkt200/ml-theory-python/README.md

 **If you want to contribute to this repository, send me an e-mail, yoonkt200@gmail.com**

-## Contents
+## Implementation Contents
+- Regression
-- Regression Implementation
+- Logistic Regression
 - More..